Come to one of our events at Shallowford!

 Whether you come seeking clarity, rest, prayer or simply a moment of spiritual pause, Quiet Mondays provide a welcoming space for reflection and renewal.

-In times of uncertainty and change, it can be difficult to know what truly keeps us grounded.
-Holding Firm is a reflective retreat day offering space to pause, walk and reconnect with the deeper foundations of faith, hope and resilience.
+Holding Firm is a reflective retreat day designed to create space away from the noise and demands of everyday life, inviting participants to reconnect with the deeper foundations of faith, hope and resilience.

 Set within the peaceful surroundings of Shallowford House and the Staffordshire countryside, the day will take the form of a guided reflective walk beginning and ending at Shallowford.
-Through Scripture, silence and guided reflection, participants will be invited to consider what sustains them when life feels unsettled, and where God may be present within seasons of change.
+Along the way, you’ll be encouraged to slow down, notice the rhythms of creation, and gently explore the things that sustain you when life feels unsettled or uncertain.

 Getting Onboard is a reflective retreat day exploring how we recognise, respond to and journey with God through seasons of new beginnings and fresh direction.